briancavalier/briancavalier.github.io/source/_posts/2013-05-03-async-programming-part-3-finally.markdown

 The other important behavior is:

-A handler may produce either a successful result by `return`ing a value, or an error by `throw`ing or `return`ing a rejected promise.
+A handler may produce either a successful result by returning a value, or an error by throwing or returning a rejected promise.

 We *are* supplying an `onRejected` handler: `recoverFromFailure`.
 That means that any error produced by `thisMightFail` will be provided to `recoverFromFailure`.
-Just like the `catch` statement in the synchronous example, `recoverFromFailure` can handle the error and `return` a successful result, *or* it can produce an error by throwing or returning a rejected Promise.
+Just like the `catch` statement in the synchronous example, `recoverFromFailure` can handle the error and `return` a successful result, *or* it can produce an error by throwing or by returning a rejected Promise.

 Now we have a fully asynchronous construct that behaves like its synchronous analog, and is just as easy to write.

 ### Adding some sugar

-Hmmm, but what about that `null`?
-Why should we have to type `null` everywhere we want to use this asyncrhonous `try/catch`-like construct?
+Hmmm, but what about that `null` we're passing as the first param?
+Why should we have to type `null` everywhere we want to use this asynchronous `try/catch`-like construct?
 Can't we do better?

-While the primary interface to a Promises/A+ Promise is its `then()` method, many implementations add convenience methods, built upon `then()`.
+While the primary interface to a Promises/A+ Promise is its `then()` method, many implementations add convenience methods, built, with very little code, upon `then()`.
 For example, [when.js](https://github.com/cujojs/when) Promises provide an [`otherwise()` method](https://github.com/cujojs/when/blob/master/docs/api.md#otherwise) that allows us to write this example more intuitive and compactly:

 ```js
 // Async: Using when.js promise.otherwise();